The Paradox of Joy: Stoicism and Gratitude & Perspective

 Our brain is still hardwired to days long past.
 We all sometimes feel as if on the hedonic treadmill seeking that next achievement.
 The next thrill.
 After all, the optimistic caveman who sat contently on the hill being appreciative of life got eaten by a sabertooth tiger.
 In today's world of overabundance, we have the opposite struggle.
 People are more likely to die by eating too much than by starvation.

-What this and the previous section really alludes to is gratefulness.
+It's natural to strive for the next big milestone and look to the horizon, to look to how things can get even better.
+Does pursuing these things offer fulfillment?
+Stoics don't believe external joys are inherently bad, but do believ that they do not offer a path towards sustainable fulfillment.
+Temperance and finding the sweet spot between excess and scarcity is a core Stoic tenet.
+What this and the previous section really intersect is gratefulness.
 For a long time I proceeded through life thinking that "I would by really happy if...".
 But there is always the next thing we need.
 It is an illusion and most of these happy-if'ers do not realize they are in one.
 Happiness isn't having everything in the world, rather, happiness is being grateful for all the blessings we already have.
-I wish for everyone to gain this perspective.

 This does not mean you should not enjoy your achievements or external pleasures.
 Appreciate the external pleasures life offers you.
 You are not supposed to be a monk.
 But don't make your happiness dependent on them.
-Savor the glass of wine, but be happy also with only water.
+Savor the glass of wine, but be happy also with water.

 Building strength of character through voluntary hardship